 Wrapping Up

-Well, In this article, we have discussed how to get all the storage accounts using PowerShell and with the help of Get-AzStorageAccount cmdlet.
+In this article, we have discussed how to get all the storage accounts using PowerShell and, with the help of Get-AzStorageAccount, the Syntax of Get-AzStorageAccount PowerShell cmdlet with examples.